Multi-Volt/Flood/README.md

 **Project Testing Procedure**

 The testing procedure for this project was executed with a straightforward approach.
 The following steps were undertaken:
-- **Placement of Assemblies**: Both the prototype and control assemblies were positioned within an enclosure equipped with a continuously operating humidifier.
+- **Assemblies**: Both the prototype and control assemblies were positioned within an enclosure equipped with a continuously operating humidifier.
-- **Data Collection**: Data was systematically collected at regular intervals of 10 seconds.
+- **Data Gathering**: Data was systematically collected at regular intervals of 10 seconds.
 Measurements, such as current, were averaged over this time frame.
-- **Noise and Outlier Mitigation**: The averaging of measurements over the specified time frame was implemented to effectively mitigate the impact of noise and potential outliers.
+- **Noise Reduction**: The averaging of measurements over the specified time frame was implemented to effectively mitigate the impact of noise and potential outliers.
-- **Execution of Tests**: A total of three tests were conducted for both the control and the prototype assemblies.
+- **Execution**: A total of three tests were conducted for both the control and the prototype assemblies.
-- **Duration of Tests**: The entire testing procedure was carried out over a cumulative duration of 30 minutes.
+- **Duration**: The entire testing procedure was carried out over a cumulative duration of 30 minutes.
 - **Water Sensor**: The resistive water sensor was calibrated using a control amount of water for precision before any water was harvested.
 This methodical approach ensured a comprehensive evaluation of the project components under the specified conditions.